jackw99/Anomaly-Detection-with-ML/README.md

 # Anomaly-Detection-with-ML
 Implementations of machine learning for detection of common attacks in industrial IoT networks.
+Offline Classification of common attacks.

 Attack 1: False-Data Injection Attacks
 - Attacker will inject false data (e.g. tampering with readings of sensors in a network) to try and damage the network